 Students Show Bull Pride at USF Day at the Capitol

-Over 300 students from across the USF System, along with alumni and administrators, traveled to Tallahassee on November 14th to meet with legislators and advocate for the USF System, making this our largest USF Day at the Capitol to date.
+Over 300 students from across USF, along with alumni and administrators, traveled to Tallahassee on November 14th to meet with legislators and advocate for USF, making this our largest USF Day at the Capitol to date.

 This year's student attendees highlighted the diversity, engagement, and academic prestige of our student body with the presence of ROTC cadets, student veterans, USF Health students, and other student leaders.
 Sabreen Aulakh, a second year student at the Morsani College of Medicine, shared how impactful the day was for USF Health students saying they, "can be advocates alongside legislators for things we are passionate about like the construction of the new Morsani College of Medicine Building."